8ctavio/vergil/apps/docs/src/composables/extendedReactive.md

 The `extendedReactive` composable creates a new [`ExtendedReactive`](/utilities/classes#extendedreactive) object instance, defines on it the specified properties with [`defineReactiveProperties`](/composables/defineReactiveProperties), and returns it.

-The `extendedReactive`'s single argument corresponds to the `properties` argument of `defineReactiveProperties`.
+The `extendedReactive`'s parameters correspond to the `properties` and `options` parameters of `defineReactiveProperties`, respectively.
 See [Property Definition](/composables/defineReactiveProperties#property-definition) to learn how to define properties.

 In practice, `extendedReactive` creates an object that can have both regular properties and automatically unwrapped ref properties.
 Therefore, it behaves similar to a Vue `reactive` object, but with additional control over which properties are reactive.